Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

-There were template specializations for `pTraits` in `ExpressionResult.C` that had to be moved to `ExpressionResult.H` to allow compilation on these non-=gcc=-compilers
+There were template specializations for `pTraits` in `ExpressionResult.C` that had to be moved to `ExpressionResult.H` to allow compilation on these non-`gcc`-compilers

 #### `executeIf`-function objects are executed if `readDuringConstruction` is set to `true`